bahrus/xtal-element/README.md

 > p = number of versions in circulation via npm / number of commits in git.

-The main template could then have some indicator like:
+The main template can then be spared the details of this name readjustment

 ```html
 <template>